How to get a Visa for Socotra (Yemen)

 Step 3: Receive A Paper Copy Of Your Yemeni Visa

 This is a very important piece of paper and you will need to have copies of it for flight booking, flight check-in as well as to enter Socotra.
 Your visa will be issued no more than 30 days prior to your arrival.
 Visas are typically valid for 30 days stay in Yemen.

 Step 4: Book Your Flight To Socotra

-You will also need two printed copies of this visa when flying to Socotra.
-At check in with Yemenia at Cairo International Airport Terminal 1, you will need to hand over a copy to the airline when they issue your boarding pass.
+You will also need two printed copies of this visa when flying to Socotra via Cairo.
+At check-in with Yemenia at Cairo International Airport Terminal 1, you will need to hand over a copy to the airline when they issue your boarding pass.
 Please note that the flight does make a brief stop in Seiyun in the mainland of Yemen.